-- Important note: Apparently, Uber service has been suspended in Cancun, so this is no longer an option.
+- Important note: Apparently, Uber service has been suspended in Cancun, so it’s no longer an option.
 Click here for details.

 - Isla Mujeres Travel Tip: Pick up pesos at the airport in Cancun before heading to Isla Mujeres.
 Few places accept credit cards on the island, and ATMs are few and far between.
 If you need one, there’s an ATM near the ferry docks and one in the Xpress supermarket.

 Phew, that was a lot, I know.
 The good news?
 This is the ONLY difficult part about getting to Isla Mujeres.
 From here on out, it’s easy.